VSCodium/vscodium/README.md

 ## <a id="why"></a>Why Does This Exist
 This repository contains a build file to generate FLOSS release binaries of Microsoft's VSCode.

 Microsoft's downloads of Visual Studio Code are licensed under [this not-FLOSS license](https://code.visualstudio.com/license) and contain telemetry/tracking.
+According to [this comment](https://github.com/Microsoft/vscode/issues/60#issuecomment-161792005) from a Visual Studio Code maintainer:

+> When we [Microsoft] build Visual Studio Code, we do exactly this.
+We clone the vscode repository, we lay down a customized product.json that has Microsoft specific functionality (telemetry, gallery, logo, etc.), and then produce a build that we release under our license.
+>
+> When you clone and build from the vscode repo, none of these endpoints are configured in the default product.json.
+Therefore, you generate a "clean" build, without the Microsoft customizations, which is by default licensed under the MIT license

 This repo exists so that you don't have to download+build from source.
-The build scripts in this repo clone Microsoft's vscode repo, run their build commands, and upload the resulting binaries to [GitHub releases](https://github.com/VSCodium/vscodium/releases). __These binaries don't have the telemetry/tracking, and are licensed under the MIT license.__
+The build scripts in this repo clone Microsoft's vscode repo, run the build commands, and upload the resulting binaries to [GitHub releases](https://github.com/VSCodium/vscodium/releases). __These binaries don't have the telemetry/tracking, and are licensed under the MIT license.
+Telemetry is enabled by a build flag which we do not pass.__

 If you want to build from source yourself, head over to https://github.com/Microsoft/vscode and follow their [instructions](https://github.com/Microsoft/vscode/wiki/How-to-Contribute#build-and-run).
 This repo exists to make it easier to get the latest version of MIT-licensed VSCode.